Market Making via Reinforcement Learning in China Commodity Market: Deep Reinforcement Learning

 \subsection{Markov Decision Process}

 Markov Decision Process is the mathematical model of the sequential decision problem and can be used to solve the control problem when the system evolution has Markov property.
-Markov process can be defined by a quadruple $(S,\mathcal{A} ,P,R)$. $S$ refers to the state space the Markov process $S_t$ can reach. $\mathcal{A}$ refers to the action space the agent can take at each time step. $P$ is the probabilistic transition function $P(S_t,a,\cdot)$ which stores the probabilistic distribution of the next state $S_{t+1}$ when action $a$ is taken at state $S_t$.
-When the state space is discrete, it can be represented by a square matrix with size A. $R(S_t,a,S_{t+1})$ stands for the rewards from the environments.
-Therefore, the expected reward of action $a'$ in state $s$ can rewrite as $E_p[R(S_t,a')]=P_{S_t,a'}R(S_t,a',\cdot)$ function.
-Markov process refers to the stochastic process which is stationary and the future state is irrelevant when the current state is given.
+Markov process can be defined by a quadruple $(S,\mathcal{A} ,P,R)$. $S$ refers to the state-space the Markov process $S_t$ can reach. $\mathcal{A}$ refers to the action space the agent can take at each time step. $P$ is the probabilistic transition function $P(S_t,a,\cdot)$ which stores the probabilistic distribution of the next state $S_{t+1}$ when action $a$ is taken at state $S_t$.
+When the state space is discrete, it can be represented by a square matrix with size $S\times A$. $R(S_t,a,S_{t+1})$ stands for the rewards from the environments.
+Therefore, the expected reward of taking action $a'$ when the state is $s$ can rewrite as $E_p[R(S_t,a')]=P_{S_t,a'}R(S_t,a',\cdot)$ function.
+Markov process refers to the stationary stochastic process, and the future state is irrelevant when the current state is given.
 It can be expressed by formula(strictly, this is a first-order Markov process):

-When transition matrix is given, this property is implicitly satisfied because the distribution of the next state can be solely determined by the tuple $(S_t,a)$ regardless of previous states.
+When the transition matrix is given, this property is implicitly satisfied because the distribution of the next state can be solely determined by the tuple $(S_t,a)$ regardless of previous states.
 Markov Decision Process can be solved by Policy iteration or Value iteration.
 Their Bellman equations are given in \ref{eq:valueIter} \& \ref{eq:policyIter} respectively.
 Both methods can be guaranteed to converge to a fixed point.
-The computational complexity for value iteration and policy iteration is $O(SA^2)$ and $O(SA)$ respectively.
+The computational complexity for value and policy iteration is $O(SA^2)$ and $O(SA)$ respectively.

 In equation \ref{eq:policyIter}, Policy $\pi: S\rightarrow A $ is a function which map state space to action space.
 Therefore, Value iteration can be viewed as a special policy iteration with a greedy policy that always chooses the action to maximize the value function.
-In the policy iteration, it can be further divided into policy evaluation and policy improvement steps.
+The policy iteration can be further divided into policy evaluation and policy improvement steps.
 In the policy evolution, we solve the $V$ function given the fixed policy $\pi_i$, and in policy improvement, we optimize the policy from $\pi_i$ to $\pi_{i+1}$.
-Those two processes are done interleaved.
+Those two processes are conducted interleaved.